elcapo/neural-network-from-scratch/README.md

 ## The Architecture

-We'll maintain the structure suggested in the video, with:
+In order to maintain the architecture of our network as simple as possible, we'll reduce it to:

 1. an input layer of 784 neurons
 2. a hidden layer of 10 neurons